 We discover a lot of food on our travels.
 As some of you may have gathered, we travel a good bit both for the Godfather’s job and just on our own for fun.
 We’ve taken two cross-country road trips so far, and between those trips, we had a sojourn in central California where we were introduced to Mexican food (and its incredible varied regional styles).
 Growing up in South Florida, Taco Bell was pretty authentic, so this was an exciting discovery!

 One of the new foods added to our lives was the tamale.
-Previously, we had only tried the Carribean banana-leaf-wrapped style and just seen the smaller corn-husk-wrapped versions on Food Network travel shows, so I was really excited to try them and learn to make them from friends.
-I had two beautiful friends in California who both made tamales, each with their own style – one a native Texan who seasons the masa so well you could really probably just cook that and eat it alone because it tastes so good, and another a California native who lets the filling flavor shine through and swears each tamale must have an olive or it’s not right.
+Previously, we had only tried the Caribbean banana-leaf-wrapped style and just seen the smaller corn-husk-wrapped versions on Food Network travel shows.
+You can imagine my excitement when I made not one, but 2 friends who made tamales.
+I had two beautiful friends in California who both made tamales, each with their own style – one a native Texan who seasons the masa so well you could really probably just cook that and eat it alone because it tastes so good.
+The other, a California native who lets the filling flavor shine through and swears each pork tamale must have a black olive or it’s not right.